marvinrusinek/angular-10-quiz-app/README.md

 # Immediate:
 - display correctAnswerMessage for messages - get value from the QuizService and the data-binding should pick it up (IN PROGRESS)
-- show the correct option number(s) in explanation (IN PROGRESS) (databinding not working to fetch in the form and DI component -- try console.logging)
+- show the correct option number(s) in explanation (IN PROGRESS) (data-binding not working to fetch in the form and DI component -- try console.logging)
 - show correct options in messages below options (IN PROGRESS)
 - should say The correct answer is/are Option 1 (and Option 2).
 (IN PROGRESS)